Anderson-Shin/anderson-shin.github.io/_data_analysis/VaR_ES_SRM.md

 bootstrap_samples = 10000     # Number of bootstrap resamples
 ````

-**Expert Commentary:**
+**Remarks**

-* We use the `yfinance` package to download daily closing prices for ten major sector ETFs from January 1, 2020, through December 31, 2024.
+* I used the `yfinance` package to download daily closing prices for ten major stocks in each sectors from January 1, 2020, through December 31, 2024.
 * A 95% confidence level is chosen for VaR and ES calculations, meaning we look at the 5th percentile of portfolio loss distribution (i.e., VaR at 5% significance).
 * Performing 10,000 bootstrap resamples provides sufficient statistical accuracy and stability for confidence interval estimation.